lion3993vn/N3_NET1806_SWP/README.md

 </div>

 #### Introduction
-The LAVEN STORE is a team project for SWP391 course.
+The Little Joy is a team project for SWP391 course.
 This web is selling milk for baby and mom and they can buy it online.
 Customer and administrator can use this web

 #### System Design: